pycom/pycom-documentation/chapter/gettingstarted/installation/firmwaretool.md

 you are not required to make a connection between `G23` and `GND`, the Pysense/Pytrack/Pyscan/Expansion Board 3.0 will do this automatically.

-1. Before connecting your module to a Pysense/Pytrack/Pyscan/Expansion Board 3.0 board, you should update the firmware on the Pysense/Pytrack/Pyscan/Expansion Board 3.0.
+1. Before connecting your module to a Pysense/Pytrack board, you should update the firmware on the Pysense/Pytrack.
 Instructions on how to do this can be found [here](../../pytrackpysense/installation/firmware.md).
 2. Disconnect your device from your computer
 3. Insert module into Expansion Board